-Interpreting BOLD: Furthering the dialogue between cellular and cognitive neuroscience
+Interpreting BOLD III: Furthering the dialogue between cellular and cognitive neuroscience

 Cognitive neuroscientists use BOLD signals to non-invasively study brain activity, although the neurophysiological underpinnings of these signals are poorly understood.
-By bringing together scientists using BOLD/fMRI as a tool with those studying the underlying neurovascular coupling mechanisms, this meeting will create a dialogue to understand how BOLD relates to brain activity and inform future neurovascular and cognitive research.
-It is a follow-up to a highly successful Royal Society Theo Murphy meeting on the same topic, held in January, 2016, which generated a special issue of PhilTransB.
+By bringing together scientists using BOLD/fMRI as a tool with those studying the underlying neurovascular coupling mechanisms, Interpreting BOLD meetings help understand how BOLD relates to brain activity and thus inform future neurovascular and cognitive research.

 In person meeting!!
 The next meeting will run from Wednesday 31st August – Friday 2nd September 2022.
 The venue is Christ Church, Oxford.
 To register for the meetings please follow the link in the tab above.

 Abstracts can also be submitted for selected poster and oral presentations during the registration process and will be considered on a rolling basis (limited slots are available).